 5.4.9 The Freelancer shall, at its own cost, be responsible for obtaining (or obtaining relief from any requirements for) all regulatory approvals which it is required to obtain.

-5.4.11 That the Freelancer will, if requested by the Member Buyer , follow the Dispute Resolution Service (https://jobs.collab365.community/payment_provider_terms) offered by Our Payment Provider , that it will be bound fully by the terms of the DRS, and that it will accept the decision of Our Payment Provider as binding and will provide compensation and or rectification in full compliance of the outcome or report issued by Our Payment Provider.
+5.4.11 That the Freelancer will, if requested by the Member Buyer, follow the Dispute Resolution Service (https://jobs.collab365.community/disputes-policy/) and will accept the decision of the Collab365 MicroJobs Disputes Team as binding and will provide compensation and or rectification in full compliance of the verdict provided.

 5.4.12 Comply with all income and other tax and VAT legislation in force within the country in which the Freelancer resides and/or the Services Contract is performed.

 5.4.13 Inform us immediately of any change in the Freelancer’s trading status, memberships or of any factor that it is reasonable to assume would affect its Membership.

 5.4.14 Agree to the Member Buyer using our feedback portal to leave feedback in regard to the services provided by the Freelancer.
 We will not review any information posted by Member Buyers on the Website.
 If a Freelancer believes that information given is incorrect or in breach of these terms the Freelancer must inform Us immediately, and we will aim to remove it (if at our total discretion We believe it should be removed) within a reasonable period of time.